skilion/skilion.github.io/content/blog/clean-code-chapter-3.md

 ## 6. Don't Repeat Yourself (DRY)

 "Avoid code duplication" is something you have been told to death if you had a formal education in computer science, and for a good reason.
-If there is an algorithm that gets duplicated N times, the source code will require N-times to be modificated should the algorithm ever change.
+If there is an algorithm that gets duplicated N times, the source code will require to be modified N-times should that algorithm ever change.

 Also the readability of your code base is improved if reduntant code is replaced with a single function.